zNaLa/docs/docs/FAQ-doc2.md

 They can also use other commands that don't affect the playing music in any way.
 Example: `!queue` and `!lyrics`.
 2. However, normal users can access ALL music commands when they are alone with Rythm in the voice channel.
 This is because their commands would not affect anyone but themselves.
-+ For more information about users command permissions, refer to the **Roles/Permissions** section in this FAQ.
++ For more information about users command permissions, refer to the **[Permissions](/permissions)** section in this FAQ.

-### How many votes are needed for a song to be vote skipped?
+### How many votes are required for a song to be vote skipped?
 **__Here's an example:__**

-1. For a vote skip to take effect, **75% of the voice chat's** population need to vote yes.
+1. For a vote skip to take effect, `75%` of the people in the voice chat need to vote to skip.
-2. Let's assume there are **10** users in a voice chat.
+2. Let's assume there are `10` users in a voice chat.
-3. The threshold for skipping is calculated as **75% of 10 = 7.5**, then rounded down, so **7**.
+3. The threshold for skipping is calculated as`75% of 10 = 7.5`, then rounded down, so `7`.
-3. For the vote skip to take effect, you would then need **7 positive** votes.
+3. For the vote skip to take effect, you would then need `7 vote skips.`

 :::caution note
 Vote skip will not be active until there are **3 or more people** in the voice channel.